2023_AAA_Headshot.png Bridget M. McCormack

 line.png

-McCormack was the chief justice throughout the COVID-19 pandemic, and Michigan’s courts were a national leader in swiftly transitioning to remote proceedings, launching the first statewide online dispute resolution platform and a statewide eviction diversion program.
-She co-chaired the Technology and Rapid Response Committees for the Conference of Chief Justices and the Conference of State Court Administrators.
+Before her tenure with the AAA-ICDR, McCormack was Chief Justice of the Michigan Supreme Court, a position her peers selected her for in January 2019 after she served for six years as an associate justice.
+While on the Court, she championed innovation and the use of technology to improve access to justice, including launching the first statewide online dispute resolution platform and a statewide eviction diversion program during the COVID-19 pandemic.
+She also co-chaired the Technology and Rapid Response Committees for the Conference of Chief Justices and the Conference of State Court Administrators during this time.

 McCormack is married to Steven Croley, Ford Motor Company’s general counsel and chief policy officer.
 They have four adult children.